rest-for-physics/rest-school/day3/session2/README.md

 2. **toHits (Geant4ToDetectorHits):** It transforms the Geant4 event type into a Detector hits event type.
 We loss particle name and geometry information.
 3. **eDiff (DetectorElectronDiffusion):** It implements the effect of charge diffusion on the gas.
 4. **smear (DetectorHitsSmearing):** It introduces the effect of the energy resolution of the detector.
+5. **hitsAna** (DetectorHitsAnalysis): It adds the energy observable to the analysis tree after the hits have been smeared.

 We will execute the process file `response.rml` using as input the `restG4` generated file, which should be something such as `Run01058_Electron_School.root`.